Jounce Therapeutics Reports Fourth Quarter and Full Year 2021 Financial Results

-- Productive discovery engine with IND every 12 to 18 months: Jounce continues to invest in and advance its growing immuno-oncology pipeline.
-Its discovery engine is built upon the capability to thoroughly investigate different cell types in the tumor microenvironment, including T cells, myeloid cells and stromal cells.
+- Productive discovery engine with the goal of an IND every 12 to 18 months: Jounce continues to invest in and advance its growing immuno-oncology pipeline.
+Its discovery engine is built upon the capability to thoroughly investigate different cell types in the tumor microenvironment, including T cells and myeloid cells.

-- Cash position: As of December 31, 2020, cash, cash equivalents and investments were $213.2 million, compared to $170.4 million as of December 31, 2019.
-The increase in cash, cash equivalents and investments was primarily due to receipt of $120.0 million in proceeds from the license and stock purchase agreements with Gilead and $14.5 million received during 2020 under Jounce’s at-the-market offering program (“ATM”), offset by operating expenses incurred during the year.
-In January 2021, the Company completed the sale of all available amounts under the existing ATM with the sale of 3,156,200 shares for net proceeds of $30.2 million.
+- Cash position: As of December 31, 2021, cash, cash equivalents and investments were $220.2 million, compared to $213.2 million as of December 31, 2020.
+The increase in cash, cash equivalents and investments was primarily due to receipt of $90.9 million in net proceeds from the follow-on public offering and sales under Jounce’s at-the-market offering program completed in the first quarter of 2021, and receipt of a $25.0 million milestone from Gilead Sciences, Inc., or Gilead, in the third quarter of 2021, offset by operating expenses incurred.

-- Research and development expenses: Research and development expenses were $20.0 million for the fourth quarter of 2020, compared to $16.6 million for the same period in 2019.
-Research and development expenses were $78.7 million for the full year 2020, compared to $67.1 million for the full year 2019.
-The increase in research and development expenses for the full year 2020 was primarily due to $7.9 million of increased clinical and regulatory expense primarily attributable to the SELECT clinical trial, $3.2 million of increased manufacturing and IND-enabling expenses and $2.9 million of increased employee compensation costs.
-These increases were partially offset by $0.9 million and $0.8 million of decreased other research costs, primarily related to reduced travel, and lab consumable costs, respectively.
+- Research and development expenses: Research and development expenses were $23.1 million for the fourth quarter of 2021, compared to $20.0 million for the same period in 2020.
+Research and development expenses were $89.0 million for the full year 2021, compared to $78.7 million for the full year 2020.
+The increase in research and development expenses for the full year 2021 was due to $5.1 million of increased research and development expenses primarily associated with manufacturing activities for our development programs; $2.9 million of increased employee compensation costs; and $2.6 million of increased clinical and regulatory expense primarily attributable to our INNATE and SELECT clinical trials.

-Based on its current operating and development plans, Jounce reiterates its financial guidance for 2021.
-Gross cash burn on operating expenses and capital expenditures for the full year 2021 is expected to be approximately $95.0 million to $110.0 million.
-Given the strength of its balance sheet, Jounce expects its existing cash, cash equivalents and investments to be sufficient to enable the funding of its operating expenses and capital expenditure requirements through the second quarter of 2023.
+Based on its current operating and development plans, Jounce reiterates its financial guidance for 2022.
+Gross cash burn on operating expenses and capital expenditures for the full year 2022 is expected to be approximately $115.0 million to $130.0 million.
+Given the strength of its balance sheet, Jounce expects its existing cash, cash equivalents and investments to be sufficient to enable the funding of its operating expenses and capital expenditure requirements through the third quarter of 2023.